catalina17/academic-website/content/authors/admin/_index.md

   url: "https://deepmind.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: Research Scientist at DeepMind, with a PhD in Machine Learning from the University of Cambridge, interested in {multimodal, graph-structured, meta-} learning and real-world challenges.
+bio: Research Scientist at DeepMind, with a PhD in Machine Learning from the University of Cambridge.
+Interested in {multimodal, graph-structured, meta-} learning and real-world challenges.

 interests:
-- Graph Representation Learning
+- Graph representation learning
+- Meta-learning
-- Multimodal Learning
+- Multimodal learning
-- Meta-Learning
+- Real-world challenges

 education: